PhiloCoffee/PhiloCoffee.github.io/tech/2024/0505_PhiloTech_AGI/AGI.md

-## The Interweaving relationship between individual educational experiences and AI development
+## The Interweaving Relationship Between Individual Educational Experiences and AI Development
 Dr. Wei Wang, ZJUI 2023 Academic Advisor, shared his own educational experiences in the context of AI development.

 He briefly introduced the history of AI development and then moved to his own journey.
-From Shandong province in China, through his studies at KTH in Sweden,  AI was a gradually popular topic, attracting countless scholars to devote their efforts.
+From Shandong province in China, through his studies at KTH Royal Institute of Technology in Sweden,  AI was a gradually popular topic, attracting countless scholars to devote their efforts.

-The frequent teaching contents shift from KNN, SVM, and BOW to data-driven model, which reflected the rapid development of AI.
+The frequent teaching contents shifted from the K-nearest neighbor, Support Vector Machine, and Bag-of-Words model to a data-driven model, which reflected the rapid development of AI.

 ![Dr.Wang](./AGI.assets/Dr.Wang2.jpg)

 Dr. Wang's academic journey continued with a doctorate at UvA in Amsterdam, where he insisted on his interest in AI applications despite high peer pressure.
-By the way, *the coffee shops in Amsterdam don't sell coffee, but drugs.*&#x1F602;  And Interestingly, the famous ADAM optimizer in Machine Learning may comes from the '***AmsterDAM***', and besides Dr. Wang's lab, there locates the source of Python.
+By the way, *the coffee shops in Amsterdam don't sell coffee, but drugs(don't buy it).*&#x1F602;  And Interestingly, the famous ADAM optimizer in Machine Learning may come from the '***AmsterDAM***', and besides Dr. Wang's lab, there locates the origins of Python.

 <img src="./AGI.assets/image-20240519152742642.png" alt="image-20240519152742642" style="zoom:50%;" />